zumikiti/in-60-seconds/README.md

 ### The Fastest Way from Idea to Presentation.

-And that brings us to the end of our whirlwind tour of what's inside the **PITCHME.md** markdown file for our sample slide deck.
-If you made it this far, congratulations!
+And that brings us to the end of our whirlwind tour - the *GitPitch In 60 Seconds* tutorial.
+If you made it all the way to the end, congratulations!

 While this short tutorial only introduces you to a small number of GitPitch